 Here is my ideal meal (at least at the moment):

-Wild Alaskan King Salmon (I buy it from a local fish market), Roasted Yams, and Apple Spiced Collard Greens (from my Cookbook).
+Wild Alaskan King Salmon (I buy it from a local fish market), Roasted Yams, and Apple Spiced Collard Greens.
 That's it, no bread, no dessert, just this perfect meal.

 For the salmon pictured above, I drizzled it with a few teaspoons each of honey, lemon juice, and olive oil and then sprinkled it with Herbamare, dried thyme, and freshly ground black pepper.
 I baked it at 400 degrees until it was done.
 I never watch the time, but will occasionally check it with a fork for doneness.
 Take it out of the oven when the thickest part of the fillet is still a little underdone because it will continue to cook when it is out of the oven.
 This ensures that it doesn't get overdone and dry out from too much cooking.